jingxiangmo/create-ros-project/README.md

 # Create ROS Project (Under Development 🔨)
-> Set up a modern robotics project with one command.

 Getting started, setting up, and managing ROS dependencies is hard.
 CRP helps you install, setup, and manage your robotics projects with one command.
 ## Installation